Outcomes4Me Secures $21M in Funding Learn more >>

 The NCCN Guidelines are a powerful resource, but they can feel overwhelming.
 The good news is you don’t have to figure them out on your own.
 With a few simple strategies, you can use the guidelines to have more productive conversations with your care team and feel more confident in your treatment path.
 Think of them not as a rulebook you have to memorize, but as a tool to help you and your doctor make the best decisions together.

-Talk to your care team about medical terms
+Ask your care team to explain medical terms

 One of the biggest hurdles to understanding the NCCN Guidelines is the language.
 It’s completely normal if the documents feel like they’re written in a different language, full of clinical abbreviations and scientific terms you’ve never seen before.
 Please know that it’s okay to ask for clarification.
 Your healthcare team is there to help you understand.
 Don’t hesitate to say, “Can you explain what that means in a different way?” or “I read this term in the guidelines, and I’m not sure what it is.”
 Open communication is key to feeling comfortable and informed about your care.